 ARTICLE XIII - Representations and Warranties

-By executing this Agreement, each Party represents and warrants that (i) it is authorized to do business in Texas; (ii) it is authorized by the PUCT and/or FERC to engage in Wholesale Electricity Transactions; (iii) it has (if applicable) complied with the registration provisions of PUCT Substantive Rule 26.105, or its successor; (iv) will comply with all applicable rules, regulations, orders and laws of the State of Texas; and the execution, delivery and performance of all terms and conditions set forth in this Agreement are consistent with all regulatory authorizations governing a Party and are not limited, supplemented, superseded or otherwise modified by any tariff, rate, service schedule or other similar regulatory filing or final order, other than those the Parties may specifically include or attach to this Agreement or the Transaction Confirmation.
-OR Alternative (v) submitted by TU: (v) it will not claim, as an excuse to avoid performance or as a defense to a failure to perform under this Agreement, that the execution, delivery and performance of any terms and conditions set forth in this Agreement is limited, supplemented, superseded or otherwise modified by any tariff, rate, service schedule or other similar regulatory filing or final order, other than those the Parties may specifically include or attach to this Agreement or the Transaction Confirmation.
+By executing this Agreement, each Party represents and warrants that (i) it is authorized to do business in Texas; (ii) it is authorized by the PUCT and/or FERC to engage in Wholesale Electricity Transactions; (iii) it has (if applicable) complied with the registration provisions of PUCT Substantive Rule 26.105, or its successor; and (iv) it will comply with all applicable rules, regulations, orders and laws of the State of Texas.

+This Agreement is subject to all valid, applicable tariffs approved or accepted for filing by regulatory authorities having jurisdiction.
+In the event Seller interrupts a Transaction in accordance with Seller’s tariff, Seller shall nevertheless pay Buyer damages calculated in accordance with Article 5, unless Seller is excused from performance by Force Majeure, the other Party’s failure to perform or the ERCOT Guides.

 Seller represents and warrants that it will have good and merchantable title to and/or will have the right to deliver all Wholesale Electricity sold hereunder and delivered by it to Buyer, free and clear of all liens, encumbrances and claims.
 Seller agrees to indemnify Buyer and hold Buyer harmless from all losses, liabilities or claims, including attorneys’ fees and costs of court, arising from or out of breaches of the aforesaid warranty.

-Each Party represents and warrants that it has the necessary corporate, governmental and legal authority, right and power to enter into and agree to the applicable Transaction, to perform each and every duty imposed under the Agreement, and that the Agreement constitutes a legal, valid and binding obligation enforceable against each Party in accordance with the terms and conditions of this Agreement and Transaction Confirmation(s).
+Each Party represents and warrants that it has the necessary corporate, governmental, regulatory and legal authority, right and power to enter into and agree to the applicable Transaction, to perform each and every duty imposed under the Agreement, and that the Agreement constitutes a legal, valid and binding obligation enforceable against each Party in accordance with the terms and conditions of this Agreement and Transaction Confirmation(s).

 Each Party further represents and warrants that (i) there are no Bankruptcy Proceedings pending or being contemplated by it or, to its knowledge, threatened against it; (ii) there are no Legal Proceedings that materially adversely affect its ability to perform its obligations under this Agreement and each Transaction; (iii) it understands and agrees that the other Party is not acting as its fiduciary, advisor or agent with respect to this Agreement or any Transaction; (iv) it is not relying upon the advice, assurance or representations of the other Party, except for those representations set forth in this Agreement; (v) it has knowledge and experience in financial matters and the energy industry that enable it to evaluate the merits and risks of entering into this Agreement and each Transaction; and (vi) it is a producer or merchant handling the Wholesale Electricity subject to this Agreement, and it has entered into this Agreement and will enter into each Transaction solely for the purposes related to its business as such.
 Each Party covenants that it will cause these representations and warranties to be true and correct throughout the term of the Agreement.